Mervinpais/Easy14_Programing_language/README.md

 # Known Issues

+None, atleast of now :|

+## Fixed Bug!

 doing arithmethic operations in the interactive console dont work, it just continues the program (this is a simple bug, will be fixed in either 2.1.1 or 2.2)

-## Fixed Bug!

-The interactive interperater wouldn't do any functions because of my stupid programming/bugs and its been fixed now :)
+Update!;
+Now this bug has been fixed!

 # Why are there bugs?!